n4kz/react-native-pages/readme.md

 }
 ```

-For implementation details take look at [Indicator][indicator-url] component
+For implementation details take look at [Indicator][indicator-source] component

 ## Parallax and other animations